schwa/MastodonAgain/README.md

   - Disable reposts
 - A real API - right now Service.swift is just a bunch of hard coded GET/POST URLRequests.
 I have some experiments going on in jwight/wip branch to improve this
 - A real Status Detail view - right now just shows JSON :-)
-- A real Account Detail view - again just JSON :-)
+- A real Account Detail view - again just ~~JSON~~ basic placeholder UI
 - A thread view
 - Add robust fail handling to Posting - including Drafts
 - Places for pinned tweets